satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 SELECT * FROM users WHERE username = 'admin' --' AND password = ''
 ```

-`--` commenting out a password check, thus depending on the context, it may give away access to the system.
+`--` commenting out a password check, thus depending on the context, may give away access to the system.
 Obviously, in case of real attacks, we should expect more intricate payloads.

 For example, to bypass basic filters, the following are often used **Hexadecimal SQL Injection**:

-Another example of a very bad code:

 ```java
 String query = "SELECT * FROM users WHERE user_id = " + userId;